opea-project/GenAIExamples/comps/dataprep/qdrant/README.md

 export COLLECTION_NAME=${your_collection_name}
 ```

-## Start document preparation microservice for Qdrant with Python Script
+## Start Document Preparation Microservice for Qdrant with Python Script

 Start document preparation microservice for Qdrant with below command.